Vegan cake pops, cake bites, cake balls…whatever you call them,

 Remove baked cake from the oven and let it cool.

 Tear the cake apart and mix it with 1/2 a container of dairy-free Pillsbury frosting.
-Check labels!
+Check label first, of course.

 Roll the cake and icing mixture into 1″ inch balls.
-I prefer using a melon baller (affiliate).
+I prefer using a melon baller (affiliate) to speed things along.

 Coat the cake balls in melted chocolate.
 I leave the bottom surface uncoated.